 Go through and answer all the questions you are certain about.
 Questions you are unsure fill in the answer sheet with your best guess (you can change it later on if needed), but if you run out of time at least you have an guess.
 Do not get bogged down at this point any question you are unsure of mark the exam question sheet with a ? margin.
 Also mark the question paper with basic notes on the question sheet to help you later on, such as a light line through obviously wrong answers or underline a key point.

 Every 10 questions check that the number you are filling in aligns with the question (yes I have made this mistake and this check has saved me from a disaster!).

 After your first cut through, move onto the short answer questions.
 Aim to allow 15 minutes per question.
 If you have time go back through the multi-choice questions you marked with a ?
 Read the question carefully and cross out answers you know are wrong.
 Make sure the exam reflects the best answer you can.

 If you still have time go back through your short answer questions. read the question carefully and check your answer reflects the question.

 Finally, make a final pass through the short questions not marked with a "?".
 Often silly mistakes can be spotted in the answers you were most confident about.

 If you run out of time at least you would have given your best answers you can and have at least given a guess for all questions.

 The Unit 2 exam comprises of a blind tasting of two wines.

-If you do not manage to pass the paper the first time either with ThirtyFifty or another provider, we do allow students to resit the exam with us for a fee of £90 for one paper or £110 for both papers.
-The dates below are the next available courses with the exam being held on the final day of the course.
+If you do not manage to pass the paper the first time with ThirtyFifty, there is the opportunity to resit the exam with us for a fee of £90 for one paper or £110 for both papers.
+The exam date would be the next available course with the exam being held on the final day of the course.